gravitystorm/openstreetmap-carto/DOCKER.md

 The shapefile data that is downloaded is owned by the user with UID 1000.
 If you have another default user id on your system, consider changing the line `USER 1000` in the file `Dockerfile`.

 After startup is complete you can browse to [http://localhost:6789](http://localhost:6789) to view the output of Kosmtik.
 By pressing Ctrl+C on the command line you can stop the container.
 The PostgreSQL database container is still running then (you can check with `docker ps`).
 If you want to stop the database container as well you can do so by running `docker-compose stop db` in the openstreetmap-carto directory.

+## Troubleshooting

+Importing the data needs a substantial amount of RAM in the virtual machine.
+If you find the import process (Reading in file: data.osm.pbf, Processing) being _killed_ by the Docker demon, exiting with error code 137, increase the Memory assigned to Docker (e.g. macOS: Docker Preferences / Windows: Docker Settings > Advanced > Adjust the computing resources).

+Docker copies log files from the virtual machine into the host system, their [location depends on the host OS](https://stackoverflow.com/questions/30969435/where-is-the-docker-daemon-log).
+E.g. the 'console-ring' appears to be a ringbuffer of the console log, which can help to find reasons for killings.

+While installing software in the containers and populating the database, the disk image of the virtual machine grows in size, by Docker allocating more clusters.
+When the disk on the host system is full (only a few MB remaining), Docker can appear stuck.
+Watch the system log files of your host system for failed allocations.

+Docker stores its disk image by default in the home directories of the user.
+If you don't have enough space here, you can move it elsewhere.
+(E.g. macOS: Docker > Preferences > Disk).